V-Mayya/DataInMotion_PythonChallenges/README.md

 # Python and SQL Challenges
-**My attempt at coding solutions for online python and SQL challenges (Data in Motion, Hackerearth, HackerRank challenges and others)**
+**My attempt at coding solutions for online python and SQL challenges (Advent of Code, Data in Motion, Hackerearth, HackerRank challenges and others)**

 ---